23 August 2016

 French postcard by Edit.
 Chantal, Rueil (S.O.), no. 94.
 Photo: Védis Films.
 Publicity still for Les trois valses/Three Waltzes (Ludwig Berger, 1938).

 Pierre Fresnay’s first great screen role was also as Marius in the film adaptation of Pagnol’s play, Marius (Alexander Korda, 1931).
-At Le Film Guide, James Travers writes: “Marius offered an unembellished slice of life in the southern French port which came as a breath of fresh air to audiences of the time.
+At French Films, James Travers writes: "Marius offered an unembellished slice of life in the southern French port which came as a breath of fresh air to audiences of the time.
 What was so refreshing about the film was its total lack of artifice.
 The story it tells is a simple one which anyone who saw it could relate to.
-It deals with everyday themes - the rift between parents and their grown-up children, the pains and practicalities of falling in love, the difficulty of reconciling personal ambitions with the emotional need for love and stability.”
+It deals with everyday themes - the rift between parents and their grown-up children, the pains and practicalities of falling in love, the difficulty of reconciling personal ambitions with the emotional need for love and stability."

 Fresnay also appeared as the first-reel murder victim in Alfred Hitchcock's first version of The Man Who Knew Too Much (Alfred Hitchcock, 1934) with Leslie Banks and Peter Lorre.

-A highpoint in his film career was his appearance as the young French officer opposite Erich von Stroheim in the anti-war epic La Grande Illusion/Grand Illusion (Jean Renoir, 1937).
-James Travers: “One of the undisputed masterpieces of cinema history, La Grande illusion is a film of enduring popularity and one of the most powerful anti-war films of the Twentieth century.
-It stands beside Jean Renoir’s other triumph, La Regle du jeu, as one of the all-time great French films.”
+A high point in his film career was his appearance as the young French officer opposite Erich von Stroheim in the anti-war epic La grande illusion/Grand Illusion (Jean Renoir, 1937).
+James Travers: “One of the undisputed masterpieces of cinema history, La grande illusion is a film of enduring popularity and one of the most powerful anti-war films of the Twentieth century.
+It stands beside Jean Renoir’s other triumph, La regle du jeu, as one of the all-time great French films.”

-With the collaboration of an unknown script writer, Henri-Georges Clouzot, Fresnay directed his one and only film Le Duel/The Duel (Pierre Fresnay, 1939), starring Yvonne Printemps.
-According to James Travers, Le Duel “was a mediocre effort which was soon forgotten with the outbreak of World War Two”.
+With the collaboration of an unknown scriptwriter, Henri-Georges Clouzot, Fresnay directed his one and only film Le duel/The Duel (Pierre Fresnay, 1939), starring Yvonne Printemps.
+According to James Travers, Le duel “was a mediocre effort which was soon forgotten with the outbreak of World War Two”.

 Pierre Fresnay